guoliangmaa/scriptable/README.md

-# scriptable
+# Scriptable
-share some widgets designed by myself in Scriptable APP
+Share some widgets designed by myself in Scriptable APP.